-HPE 263 SPECIAL TOPIC SEMINAR

-HPE 281 PRACTICUM IN ATHLETIC TRAINING I
+HPE 263 SPECIAL TOPIC SEMINAR Credits to be arranged HPE 281 PRACTICUM IN ATHLETIC TRAINING I One credit hour

 This course is designed to assist the second year Athletic Training Education major in understanding the connection between their classroom instruction and their clinical education.
-Specific focus will be on the introductory psychomotor proficiencies from the 4th edition Athletic Training Educational Competencies as well as documentation and athletic training standard operation procedures.
+Specific focus will be on the introductory psychomotor proficiencies from the Athletic Training Educational Competencies as well as documentation and athletic training standard operation procedures.
 The course will provide guided reflection and assessment of the student's ability to apply knowledge in the clinical setting.
-Clinical hours, evaluations, and completion of specific competencies as mandated by the programs accreditation are required components to the course.
-Course is graded S/U. The combined total of the six hours required in HPE 281, 282, 381, 382, 481, 482 and four credits required in HPE 070 may not exceed a total of 14 applicable to the minimum credits needed to graduate.\
+Clinical hours, evaluations, and completion of specific competencies as mandated by the program's accreditation are required components to the course.

-HPE 282 PRACTICUM IN ATHLETIC TRAINING II
+HPE 282 PRACTICUM IN ATHLETIC TRAINING II One credit hour

 This course is designed to further enhance the second year athletic training education student's ability to connect their classroom instruction with their clinical experience.
 Specific focus will be on the introductory psychomotor proficiencies from the Athletic Training Education Competencies as well as attitudes and values associated with affective attributes and cultural diversity.
 The course will provide guided reflection and assessment of the student's ability to apply knowledge in the clinical setting.
 Clinical hours, evaluations, and completion of specific competencies as mandated by the program's accreditation are required components to the course.
-Course is graded S/U. The combined total of the six hours required in HPE 281, 282, 381, 382, 481, 482 and four credits required in HPE 070 may not exceed a total of 14 applicable to the minimum credits needed to graduate.\